New CPF contribution rates for senior workers

 (% of wage)

-From 1 January 2025, the contribution rates for senior workers will be increased to further strengthen their retirement adequacy.
-The contribution rates will be adjusted as follows:
+From 1 January 2026, the contribution rates for senior workers will be increased to further strengthen their retirement adequacy.
+The new contribution rates will be as follows for employees earning monthly wages exceeding $750:

 Employee's age